chtozamm/annyknits/README.md

 - Export counters (name: value) as a text file or csv via settings;

 - Split mode: have multiple controllable counter on screen at the same time;

+- Either lock orientation or change counter and buttons layout;